-A Kyrgyz residence permit is a document allowing foreign nationals and stateless persons to, temporarily or permanently, reside, stay, enter or exit from the Kyrgyz Republic visa free.
+A Kyrgyz residence permit is a document allowing foreign nationals and stateless persons to, temporarily or permanently, reside in the Kyrgyz Republic91.

-Under Kyrgyz law90, foreign nationals or stateless persons residing in the Kyrgyz Republic for not less than 6 months may file an application for residence permit in prescribed form with the Department of Civil Status, Passports and Registration of Population under the State Registration Service under the Ministry of Justice of the Kyrgyz Republic (the "Department") or its local offices closest to the place of residence.
+Under Kyrgyz law92, foreign nationals or stateless persons residing in the Kyrgyz Republic for not less than 6 months may file an application for residence permit in prescribed form with the Department of Civil Status, Passports and Registration of Population under the State Registration Service under the Ministry of Justice of the Kyrgyz Republic (the "Department") or its local offices closest to the place of residence.